AdaCore/learn/content/labs/intro-to-ada/chapters/modular_programming.rst

 Months
 ------

+**Goal**: create a package to display the months of the year.

+**Steps**:

+    #.
+Convert the :ada:`Months` procedure below to a package.

+    #.
+Create the specification and body of the :ada:`Months` package.

+**Requirements**:

-In this exercise, you'll create the specification and body of the :ada:`Months` package.
-This package must contain the declaration of strings for each month of the year, which are stored in three-character constants based on the month's name.
-For example, the string :ada:`"January"` is stored in the constant :ada:`Jan`.
+    #. :ada:`Months` must contain the declaration of strings for each month of
+       the year, which are stored in three-character constants based on the month's name.

+       - For example, the string :ada:`"January"` is stored in the constant :ada:`Jan`.
 These strings are then used by the :ada:`Display_Months` procedure, which is also part of the :ada:`Months` package.

+**Remarks**:

+    #.
+The goal of this exercise is to create the :ada:`Months` package.

+        #.
+In the code below, :ada:`Months` is declared as a procedure.

+            - Therefore, we need to *convert* it into a real package.

+        #.
+You have to modify the procedure declaration and implementation in
+           the code below, so that it becomes a package specification and a package body.

 .. code:: ada lab=Modular_Programming.Months